jmerali3/Ocean_Flow/README.md

 ### Step 8 - K-Fold Cross-Validation & Log Likelihood

 One method of hyperparameter selection is to perform a [K-Fold Cross-Validation](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html), which leaves out a 'fold' of the training data and calculates how well the model performs.
+This code uses SKLearn's implementation to help with this.

 <p align="center">
 <img src="OceanFlowImages/KFold_Ex.png" width="500" class="center">